cdelorme/system-setup/linux/debian/wheezy/template.md

 Having a documented default or "base" install can greatly reduce room for error when setting up new machines, as well as expedite the setup process.

-### Known Concerns

-With templates some concerns arise.
-These generally tend to be re-use of configuration data, so it is imparative that you change the configuration, especially when applying it multiple times within a network.

-Here is a list of other known problems I have encountered:

-Debian will remember network devices by mac address, and you will need to wipe out addresses stored inside `/etc/udev/rules.d/70-persistent-net.rules` if you intend to **clone** a templated installation across the same network.

-**If using a virtual machine platform** such as Parallels desktop or VMWare, you may want to avoid snapshots for cloned machines, as they can consume significantly more space than the actual base system does.
-Ideally create one template machine with the snapshots, and wipe them out after cloning a new instance.

 ### Hardware Configuration

-Applications vary wildly, but this machine will run sufficiently on 1GB of memory, possibly less if you omit the GUI installation, more if you intend to run large memory hungrey applications.
+Applications vary wildly, but this machine will run sufficiently on 512MB of RAM, but I tend to use 1GB or more.

 #### Ideal Partitioning & Installation

-I tend to rely on logical volumes to separate all key partitions.
-This is for security and control, for example I limit /var/log and /tmp partitions to sizes between 500MB-1GB.  _This is a preventative step and does not actually address the real cause of the problem, but it can take off some of the stress of solving a problem when your system stops functioning due to no drive space._  An independent home volume allows for easy expansion as necessary, giving you additional flexibility.
-Technically you cannot expand root while the system is running, but there are several detailed guides on doing so in various platforms (even redhat).

-Due to the complexity involved in resizing root it would be ideal to supply a high threshhold according to what you intend to have running.
-For a full GUI environment somewhere between 8-12GB tends to work nicely.
+I use Logical Volumes for my partitioning, and I always create partitions for error-prone areas like the logs.
+This is purely a preventative step such that I never end up with a machine that I cannot even debug due to having no available drive space.

+Logical Volumes provide you with a great deal of additional flexibility, and are compatible with pretty much every linux distribution.
+Dynamically expanding and shrinking volumes, and paths that do not change based on the order the drive is connected in.
+They can span multiple disks, or even handle a portion of RAID if needed.
+If you have to reinstall you can do so without wiping your home directory.
+Also you have a quick and easy way to backup each partition.

+However, keep in mind that the root partition cannot be resized on the fly (or at the very least cannot _easily_ be resized on the fly), so it is best to allot the amount you will need for that up front, plus a margin-of-error (eg. if you expect to need 8GB assign 12GB).
+I can say that a minimalist GUI and complete OS tend to take less than 6GB of space on root, but that will vary by packages installed, and can quickly escalate.

-I try to keep my template to 20GB of space, which should give you enough room for an 8GB root and plenty spare for the remaining partitions.
-A standard install with Gnome3 will work with 6GB so 8GB gives you some flexing room for packages such as development tools or multimedia.
+I try to keep my templates limited to 20GB of space, which should give you plenty of room to work with for starters, and is easier to backup and restore at that size.

 Here is a break-down of my partitioning scheme:

-- 256MB PC-Grub/EFI Partition
+- 512MB PC-Grub/EFI Partition
-- 256MB ext4 /boot
+- 512MB ext4 /boot
 - Remainder to Volume Group
     - VG Name "debian"
         - 2GB swap
         - 8GB root /
         - 512MB log /var/log
         - 512MB tmp /tmp
-        - Remainder home /home (8.5GB)
+        - Remainder home /home (8GB)

-I also only ever install `system utilities` from the package options.
+I also only ever install `system utilities` from the package options, this is primarily because when running the install off of the disk things work much slower.
+If you want to install other packages you can use debconf post-install.

-I leave Gnome3 for later, as I don't always use it in all templates, and when I do I prefer a minimalist install to save nearly a GB of space consumed by default software that I would not be using.

-I also omit user creation besides root for the begining.
-This gives me greater flexibility in creating the user later, after `sudo` and other utilities are readily available.
+I don't always use a desktop environment so I save things like gnome3 for later.
+I also don't use every application that the gnome3 base packages come with, and prefer a minimalist installation to save space.

+Because I modify the dot files heavily I also tend to avoid creating any other users besides root.
+This allows me to add utilities and create dot files in `/etc/skel` before creating a user, at which point they automatically get all the new files which saves me some typing.

 ### Post Installation Steps